 You may also experience loneliness and alienation from others and may feel yourself withdrawing and decreasing social contact during this time.
 It might seem like other people don’t understand or that there is a perceived pressure to move on or get back to how things were prior to the experience of loss and grief.
 This may leave you feeling angry, confused, resentful and withdrawn.

-Often when we lose a loved one, we feel bereft of ways to cope, and because everyone grieves so differently what might help one person may not help another.
-While there is no complete remedy for your loss, there are a number of things you can do which might ease your distress somewhat and help you to navigate a way through your grief.
+Often, when we lose a loved one, we feel bereft of ways to cope, and because everyone grieves so differently, what might help one person may not help another.
+While there is no complete remedy for your loss, there are several things you can do that might ease your distress somewhat and help you navigate a way through your grief.

 - Take the initiative to reach out to new people who have experienced a similar loss – they might be from social groups, sporting clubs, church groups, in the workplace or internet forums.
 It’s a good idea to make a list of these groups to turn to when you’re feeling overwhelmed.

 - Force yourself to be around people and do things – even when it feels too hard.
 Try to have at least one thing in your calendar every day, along with a back-up.

 - Allow yourself to grieve in public – it’s perfectly ok to have a cry.

 - Share your story of loss.
 Go ahead and tell anyone who will listen about your loved one and your relationship even if they don’t have the words to respond.

 - Give and receive random acts of kindness and tell others how much you admire, respect or love them.

 - Care for others where you can such as your children and elders or pets and animals.